-Guide to a weekend filled with nature and cultures
+Guide to the ultimate weekend with culture and nature

 Culture stimulates the heart and brain.
 Time spent in nature is good for body and soul.
 We think you deserve both.
 And in Horsens you can actually do it all – in just 48 hours.